cyclingProfessor/humannetwork/README.md

 1. Client to Server: HELLO
 When a WebSocket connection is established the client sends a HELLO message {session: INT, node: INT, type: "HELLO"}
-Cleints may use the HELLO message to reestablish a link to an existing server.
+Clients may use the HELLO message to re-establish a link to an existing server.

 2. Server to Client: CONNECTED
 The first response from the server will be a CONNECTED message